brianchase/anthology/README.md

 1. Charles Sanders Peirce – The Fixation of Belief
 1. Fyodor Dostoevsky – The Brothers Karamazov, excerpt
 1. Jane Addams – The Subjective Necessity for Social Settlements
-1. Jane Addams – Democracy and Social Ethics, chap.
-1
 1. W. E. B. Du Bois – Of Our Spiritual Strivings
-1. G. E. Moore – The Naturalistic Fallacy
 1. Mark Twain – The War Prayer
-1. Emma Goldman – The Tragedy of Woman's Emancipation
 1. Emma Goldman – Anarchism: What It Really Stands For
 1. William James – What Pragmatism Means
-1. Miguel de Unamuno – My Religion
 1. Miguel de Unamuno – Tragic Sense of Life, chap.
 3
+1. G. E. Moore – Results the Test of Right and Wrong
 1. Bertrand Russell – The Value of Philosophy
 1. John Dewey – Morality is Social
 1. George Santayana – Scepticism and Animal Faith, chaps.
-1–2
+1 and 2

+The project also has a small collection of supplementary texts that aren't included in the official binaries.

+1. Thomas Jefferson – Declaration of Independence
+1. Jane Addams – Democracy and Social Ethics, chap.
+1
+1. G. E. Moore – The Naturalistic Fallacy
+1. Emma Goldman – The Tragedy of Woman's Emancipation
+1. Miguel de Unamuno – My Religion

 ## REQUIREMENTS